-All procurements are defined in writing in one or more procurement documents in accordance with policies outlined in IEC's administrative SOPs (purchase orders, requests for proposals, requests for qualifications, contracts or other agreement documents).
+All procurements are defined in writing in one or more procurement documents in accordance with policies outlined in IEC's administrative SOPs (purchase orders, requests for proposals, requests for qualifications, contracts or other agreement documents) and administrative conditions outlined in applicable grants or assistance agreements.
 Routine commodity purchases are made through the use of a purchase order.
 A Request for Proposals (RFP) may be developed for procurement of services.
 The nature of work, the location, and the anticipated cost are factors that contribute to the determination of when an RFP is necessary.
-Quality assurance requirements of all potential contractors will clearly be identified within the RFP and are a requirement of all contract documents.
+Quality assurance requirements and applicable administrative conditions of all potential contractors will clearly be identified within the RFP and are a requirement of all contract documents.